Our School App Stay connected on the go...

 We aim for all our pupils to have a positive attitude to learning and to be proud of their achievements both in school and out of school.
 Every Monday morning we have a whole school Celebration Assembly that the children and teachers love.
 The Celebration Assembly gives us all a chance to share the fantastic learning that goes on in our classrooms and to celebrate individual achievements.

 Presentation Award: A child from each class receives praise and a certificate to recognise their excellence in presentation skills.

 Star of the Week: A child from each class is presented with a certificate to recognise their exceptional attitude to their learning.

 Star Writer: A child from each class is presented with a certificate to recognise their achievements in writing and these are displayed in the hall.

-Mathlete of the Week: A child from each class is presented with a certificate to recognise their successes in Maths and
+Mathlete of the Week: A child from each class is presented with a certificate to recognise their successes in Maths.

 All the children who are celebrated in the Celebration Assembly are also mentioned in the school newsletter as well as on their class website.

-Any children who demonstrate particularly outstanding academic effort and achievement during class are sent to share their work with the head teacher or deputy head.
+Any children who demonstrate particularly outstanding academic effort and achievement during class are sent to share their work with the Headteacher or Assistant Head Teachers.
 They receive recognition and a special sticker.